speedata/publisher/doc/manual/content/en/reference/configuration.md

 `pdfversion` (command line: `--pdfversion`)
 : The PDF version that gets written.
 Default is `1.7`.

-`prependxml` (command line: `--prepend-xml`)
-: Add this XML file in front of the layout instructions.
-List of comma separated file names (`prependxml=file1.xml,file2.xml`).
-Not supported with the new XPath module.
-Use xinclude instead.

 `reportmissingglyphs`
 : Should requested but missing glyphs be reported as an error or as a warning?
 The allowed values are `true`, `false`, or `warning`. `false` disables the reporting.